52 Homemade Musical Instruments to Make

 7. Popsicle Stick Harmonica

 This is a nice homemade music instrument for the kids to make and enjoy making music with.
+I think this is a more advanced version of the comb and waxed paper of my youth.
 Housing a Forest is the site where you'll find the tutorial for this instrument.

 Now this is an instrument I'd probably be able to master.
 I like it because it makes lots of noise.
 Find the instructions for making the tambourine at All Kids NETWORK .